SteelCompendium/compendium/docs/Bestiary/monsters/Draw Steel Monsters - Unlinked.md

 > - **12-16:** 12 fire damage; the target is burning (EoT
 > - **17+:** 8 fire damage
 >
 > A burning creature takes 1d6 fire damage at the start of each of their turns.
 A burning object takes 1d6 fire damage at the end of each round.
 Additionally, the area is burning until the end of the encounter.
-While the area is burning, it is difficul t terrai n an d an y enem takes 3 fire damage for each square of the area they enter.
+While the area is burning, it is difficult terrain and any enemy takes 3 fire damage for each square of the area they enter.

 <!-- -->
 > ❗️ **Quick Blast (1 Malice)**